edgedb/easy-edgedb/README.md

 joins the names together to give us the output `{'Munich', 'Buda-Pesth', 'Bistritz', 'London', 'Castle Dracula'}`.

-Back to the `FOR` loop: after `FOR` we choose the variable name to use in the later part of the query.
+Back to the `FOR` loop with the variable name `character_name`, which looks like this:

 ```
 FOR character_name IN {'John Seward', 'Quincey Morris', 'Arthur Holmwood'}